gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 2| B	          | sushi         |

 ### Question 7: Which item was purchased just before the customer became a member?
+This solution is pretty similar to Question 6, but with a little twist.
+Here in the `ROW_NUMBER()` I sorted the `order_date` in descending order to capture the last purchase instead of the first.
+After this I used `sales.order_date < member.join_date` to capture all purchases that happenned before becoming a member.
+The outer query is responsible for the same tasks as in Question 6.

 ```sql
 WITH premember_purchases AS (
 	SELECT